dazrendar/FreeCell-Solitare-Challenge/README.md

 # FreeCell-Solitare-Challenge

-Note: Game resolution should be set to 16:9
+How-To: Game resolution should be set to 16:9

+Open "SampleScene" in Scenes folder.

 Game should be functioning properly now.